How To Apply

 Jordan College of the Arts (JCA) Applicants

-Students wishing to major in the arts must complete a secondary Art + Design, Arts Administration, Dance, Music, or Theatre application in addition to the Application for Freshman Admission and Scholarships.
+Students wishing to major in the arts must complete a secondary Art + Design, Arts Administration, Dance, Music, or Theatre application in addition to the Butler or Common Application.
 An audition and/or interview is required of all majors in the Jordan College of the Arts, with the exception of Art+Design.
 Both applications must be submitted before an audition can be scheduled.
-Once you have submitted your Freshman Application for Admission and Scholarships, you will be asked to complete an application for your selected JCA major and then select an audition or interview date.
+Once you have submitted your Butler or Common Application, you will be asked to complete an application for your selected JCA major and then select an audition or interview date.
 Click here for more information about the JCA application and audition process.

 Special admission information for veterans can be found here.